Frequently Asked Questions About SNAP and Students

 SNAP benefits are not treated as income when calculating an expected family contribution (EFC) for financial aid.
 Any payment or reimbursements related to a student’s participation in an education component under SNAP E&T is also not counted as income.

-When students complete the FAFSA and report that they or their families have received SNAP or other benefits in the past 24 months, they are eligible for a simplified needs analysis that does not require them to answer questions about family assets.
+When students complete the Free Application for Federal Student Aid (FAFSA) and report that they or their families have received SNAP or other benefits in the past 24 months, they are eligible for a simplified needs analysis that does not require them to answer questions about family assets.
 If students receive SNAP and have family income under $26,000, they qualify for an automatic zero EFC and can receive more financial aid.

 People with low incomes trying to pursue economic security by earning a college degree often forgo working more hours to attend school, reducing their income.
-Furthermore, many students earn low to moderate incomes, work part-time, and are financially independent from their parents— but still experience food insecurity.
+Furthermore, many students earn low to moderate incomes, work part time, and are financially independent from their parents—but still experience food insecurity.
+And the COVID-19 public health emergency has only made these economic struggles even more difficult for many.
 Research shows that having low income is the highest risk factor for food insecurity among undergraduate students, yet almost 60 percent do not participate in SNAP.
 Today, postsecondary students face many non-academic challenges, therefore, access to SNAP is critical because food insecurity is one of the greatest threats to student health, wellbeing, and academic success—especially for community college students.
 Moving forward, we must increase access to SNAP for postsecondary students by simplifying the eligibility rules and intentionally informing students who are already eligible but not currently receiving SNAP benefits.